-Water is a vital nutrient and it is important to stay hydrated.
-Farming men and women should always have a drink bottle of water packed and drink plenty of it throughout the day.
-It may be an idea to have a number of drink bottles filled with water in the shearing shed fridge.
-Then you can grab them as need throughout the day.
-There are many benefits from drinking water and keeping hydrated.
+Hydration is important and water is a vital nutrient.
+Farming men and women should always have a water bottle packed and drink plenty of it throughout the day.
+It may be an idea to have a number of drink bottles filled with water in a convenient location (eg. shearing shed fridge)—then you can grab them as needed throughout the day.
+There are many benefits of drinking water and keeping hydrated.

 - increases energy & relieves fatigue

 - improves skin complexion

 - natural headache remedy

 - prevents cramps & sprains

 For more information on the importance of drinking water visit Better Health Channel

 The Health Star Rating is a front-of-pack labelling system that rates the overall nutritional profile of packaged foods and assigns a rating from ½ a start to 5 stars.
 It is a quick, easy and standard way to compare similar packaged foods.
 It is important to note; this tool should be applied using a combination of label reading and common sense and not as a standalone source of dietary advice in making healthier choices.